• Skip to primary navigation

 Choosing the best rice

-The timbale is made with the same rice as risotto, the best is Carnaroli but you can also use Arborio.
-It is important to use risotto rice as other types of rice such as Basmati will not maintain its shape.
-The consistency of the rice should be compact but not mushy, so sushi rice is also not suitable.
+The timbale is made with the same rice as risotto, the best is Carnaroli, but you can also use Arborio.
+It is essential to use risotto rice because other types of rice, such as Basmati, will not maintain its shape.
+The consistency of the rice should be compact but not mushy, so sushi rice is also unsuitable.

 Prepare the rice

-1. Stir fry the onion with 2 tablespoon of butter at very low heat, the onion should not burn.
+1. Stir fry the onion with olive oil at medium heat in a large saucepan with a wooden spoon; the onion should not burn.

-4. Proceed to cook the rise like a risotto.
+4. Proceed to cook the rice like a risotto.
 The rice should be continually stirred and stock added regularly 1 or 2 ladles at a time.
 Cook for 15 minutes.

-5. Once cooked, add the rest of the butter and let it cool down at room temperature.
+5. Remove from the heat, add the pecorino or parmesan cheese, and let it cool to room temperature.

-6. Once it is cold, mix the rice with parmesan cheese and 2 eggs.
+6. Once it is cold, mix in the eggs

 Grill the eggplants

-1. Clean the eggplants, peel the skin and cut them lengthwise.
+1. Clean the eggplants, peel the skin, and cut them lengthwise in long slices.

-2. Grill them over a hot iron pan.
+2. Grill the eggplant slices over a hot iron pan.
+You do not need to add oil.

 3. Season them with salt and let them cool down.